Osmoregulation in Freshwater Fish

 Diffusion is simply the tendency of molecules to passively move from an area where they are more highly concentrated to an area where they are at a lower concentration - as a result of random movement.
 Note here, that it is the molecules as a whole which move from higher to lower areas of concentration.
 The movement of individual molecules is random and while some may move down the concentration gradient (from higher to lower concentration), others will move up the concentration gradient.
 There will be a net movement of molecules down the concentration gradient until a point of equilibrium is reached.
 At this point, the molecules are moving at equal rates up and down the concentration gradient and there is no further net movement of the particles.
 Diffusion and equilibrium can be illustrated by placing a drop of methylene blue in a glass of water.
 One will observe that after some time has passed, this dye has dispersed throughout the water until an even color can be observed in all areas.
 The dye molecules diffused through the water randomly and reached a point of equilibrium such that there is no further net color change in the glass.
 Keep in mind that although there are equal numbers of dye molecules in all areas of the glass, individual molecules aren't static and don't remain in the same place.
 It is merely their concentration which is maintained.
 In a different scenario, one can imagine being in a large room where someone lights a cigarette.
 At first only the people nearest to the cigarette will smell the smoke.
 However, after some time, everyone in the room will smell it.
 When the cigarette is no longer burning, the scent will be evenly detectable throughout the room as the smoke molecules diffuse and reach equilibrium.

-Osmosis is a concept similar to diffusion which involves the passive movement of water through a membrane which is permeable to the water, but not to the solutes dissolved in the water.
+Osmosis is a concept similar to diffusion which involves the passive movement of water through a semi-permeable membrane, but not to the solutes dissolved in the water.
 With osmosis, the water moves from an area of lower solute concentration to an area of higher solute concentration.
 While this may initially seem to be the opposite of diffusion, one must consider that the water is still moving from where the water is most abundant to where it is least abundant.
 This is illustrated in the figure below.

 The figure illustrates two U-shaped tubes, each of which contain two different salt solutions separated by a semi-permeable membrane which allows only water to pass through it.
 In Tube A, the left side contains a hypertonic solution - having a higher concentration of solutes, and the right side contains a hypotonic solution, having a lower concentration of solutes.
 Isotonic is a term for solutions of equal solute concentration.
 Water moves from the hypotonic side to the hypertonic side and in doing so, increases the salt concentration on the right side of the tube and decreases the salt concentration on the left side of the tube until the two concentrations are equal.
 Tube B illustrates equilibrium.
 At equilibrium water is moving though the membrane in both directions at an equal rate.
 The pressure needed to stop the water level from rising on the left side of the tube is called the "osmotic pressure".
 Water always has a net movement toward the solution of higher osmotic pressure.
 At equilibrium, both sides of the tube have equal osmotic pressures.